Week 2: Exercises#

 Determine for each function whether it is a linear map.
 If the map is linear, find the mapping matrix with respect to:

 1. the standard basis \(E=\begin{bmatrix} 1 & 0 \\ 0 & 0 \end{bmatrix}, \begin{bmatrix} 0 & 1 \\ 0 & 0 \end{bmatrix}, \begin{bmatrix} 0 & 0 \\ 1 & 0 \end{bmatrix}, \begin{bmatrix} 0 & 0 \\ 0 & 1 \end{bmatrix}\) in \(\mathbb{R}^{2 \times 2}\).
-Recall this example from the Mathematics 1a textbook.
+Recall this example from Math1a

 2. the standard basis \(e\) in \(\mathbb{R}^n\).
-Recall this result from Math1a.
+Recall this result from Math1a

 6: The Simple Chain Rule#